bacintom/WowFileTools/README.md

 # WowFileTools
 Unofficial tools to help other users of the Sparkmaker 3d printer.

 - `estimate_print_time.py`: estimates printing time of the wow file.
 (Sum of layer print time and platform motion time, when speed is defined).
-As far I have tested, it seems to underestimate the time a little (like, a couple minutes for a 5-hour print).
+As far I have tested, it seems to underestimate the time a little (maybe 5%?
+Please send me some data if you could measure precisely the difference).
 - `view_wow.py`: displays a wow file as voxels in 3d.
 Warning: needs a lot of RAM and maybe a good graphics card...
 - `write_fake_file_for_curing.py` for generating a print.wow file that acts as a curing lamp.
 Probably you don't need to use that script as there is already a generated file in the "CurerSlice" folder.
 See the readme in that folder for details